quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ; For two numbers:
-; the first number is "from": lowest packet number in interval ; the second number is "to": up to and including the highest ; packet number in the interval
+; the first number is "from": lowest packet number in interval ; the second number is "to": up to and including the highest ; packet number in the interval.
 AckRange = [1*2 uint64]

 AckFrame = {
     frame_type: "ack"

+    ; the raw, unscaled delay as received in the frame ? raw_ack_delay: uint64

-    ; in ms
+    ; the decoded delay, scaled by ack_delay_exponent ; in ms (instead of us)
-    ? ack_delay: float32
+    ; this is easier to reason about than the raw value ? ack_delay: float32

     ; e.g., looks like [[1,2],[4,5], [7], [10,22]] serialized